-The International Nuremberg Principles Academy, the Asser Institute, the Antonio Cassese Initiative, and the African Institute of International Law are jointly organizing a one-week seminar on the prosecution and adjudication of international and transnational crimes in Arusha, Tanzania, from 17 to 21 February 2020.
-Carefully selected prosecutors and judges from French speaking African countries will participate in this high-level francophone seminar.
+The International Nuremberg Principles Academy, the Asser Institute, the Antonio Cassese Initiative, and the African Institute of International Law jointly organized a one-week seminar on the prosecution and adjudication of international and transnational crimes in Arusha, Tanzania, from 17 to 21 February 2020.
+Carefully selected prosecutors and judges from French speaking African countries participated in this high-level francophone seminar.

 National prosecutors and judges are the main bearers of the responsibility to prosecute and try international crimes, such as crimes against humanity.
 Their role is fundamental for combatting impunity and providing access to justice for victims, for preventing crimes, promoting the rule of law for societies, and for securing lasting peace.
 This primary responsibility of national courts is enshrined in international legal instruments and reiterated in the Rome Statute of the International Criminal Court (ICC).